Student Admissions, Outcomes, & Other Data

 A year-long predoctoral Internship in Clinical Psychology is required for the doctorate.
 The Doctoral Program has an excellent internship record (see following Table).

 Attrition is modest, as the following table indicates.
 Of the 5 students no longer enrolled in the 10 years of the program, four left to pursue alternative careers, and one is deceased.

-For graduates from 2008-2018, the licensure rate is 63% (17/27).
+For graduates from 2011-2021, the licensure rate is 90% (45/50).
 Our graduates have been successful in their acceptance into prestigious clinical and research programs, academic positions, and clinical leadership.
 See this document for a list of states in which graduates are eligible for licensure.